-Merging photos is a very demanded feature that every photo editor must have no matter whether it is a Windows 10 desktop photo editor or a web-based application.
-Since its birth Microsoft Paint allows you to merge two photos, combine several images into a photo collage like on the picture above, insert a photo into a picture, join two screenshots, put together two images for side by side “before and after” pics, and even unite many photos into one panorama.
+Merging photos is a very demanded feature that every photo editor must have no matter whether it is a Windows 10 desktop photo editor or an online web-based application.
+Since its birth Microsoft Paint allows you to merge two photos, combine several images into a photo collage like on the picture above, insert a photo into a picture, join two screenshots, put together two images for side by side “before and after” pics, and even unite multiple photos into one panorama.
 The merge feature is especially useful for those who want to organize photos taken in a small photo gallery or to add an object with a similar background.

 We’ll observe how to combine photos in MS Paint and Paint 3D.
 It is convenient to make edits with these programs because they are inbuilt in the Windows system of all versions XP, Vista, Windows 8, 10 and 11.
 Thus you don’t have to surf the Internet looking for a suitable photo editing application.
 Moreover, Paint is freeware and works offline.